A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: AMoD Modeling

 \subsubsection{States and decision variables}

 There are several non-negative integer states and decision variables in the system.
 The first state of the system is the number of customers that want to travel from station $i$ to station $j$ at time $t$ and is denoted by $\lambda_{ij}(t)$.
 This is a stochastic variable and each $\lambda_{ij}(t)$ is assumed to have an unknown time-varying probability distribution, $\mathbb{P}_{ij}(t)$.
 The initial state of the customer demand, $\lambda_{ij}(t_0)$, is the number of outstanding customer that wants to go from station $i$ to station $j$.
-The second state is the position of vehicles that serve customer demand, $\lambda_{ij}(t)$, and is denoted $x^{\text{c}}_{ij}(t)$.
-The third state is the average travel time in between stations and is denoted $\kappa_{ij}(t)$.
-The fourth and final state is the initial position of idle vehicles in each station and is denoted, $\phi_i(t)$.
+The second state is the average travel time in between stations and is denoted $\kappa_{ij}(t)$.
+The third and final state is the initial position of idle vehicles in each station and is denoted, $\phi_i(t)$.
 Vehicles that are traveling are assumed to be idle when they reach their destination.

 There are three decision variables in this model.
-The main decision variable in the system is the movement of the vehicles when they are empty, this will be referred to as rebalancing.
+The main decision variable is the movement of the vehicles when they are empty, this will be referred to as rebalancing.
 The number of vehicles to rebalance from station $i$ to station $j$ at time $t$ is denoted $x^{\text{r}}_{ij}(t)$.
-To ensure feasibility of the imbalance in the model constraint, which is the difference between customers and vehicles in each station, the slack variable, $s_{ij}(t)$, is introduced.
-Finally, we introduce a specific decision variable, $w_{ij}(t)$, for deciding when to pick-up outstanding customers that was not picked-up in previous time intervals.
+The second decision variable is the number of vehicles that serve travel demand traveling from station $i$ to station $j$ and is denoted $x^{\text{c}}_{ij}(t)$.
+The decision variable $s_{ij}(t)$ describes the imbalance in station $i$ for travel demand with destination $j$.
+The imbalance is the difference between customers and vehicles in each station.